Stochastic Inflation in Numerical Relativity: Introduction

-In this work we re-derive these equations without picking any gauge unlike the original derivations in ref.\ \cite{Launay24}, which involved specific gauge families.
+Our recent work \cite{Launay24} showed that the SUA, $\Delta {\cal N}$ and specific gauge choices are not required to formulate stochastic inflation by deriving a direct generalization of the stochastic equations within full General Relativity.
+The original derivations in \cite{Launay24}, involved specific gauge families.
+In this work we re-derive these equations without picking a gauge.
 These stochastic equations include all scalar and tensor degrees of freedom, metric and field alike, and are valid for any choice of time-slicing and threading of the spacetime.
-The derivation involves coarse-graining hypersurfaces by expressing them in terms of the coarse-grained curvature perturbation on comoving hypersurfaces $\mathcal{R}$.
-We then present a Numerical Relativity scheme where the stochastic inflation equations are solved for scalar sources in the synchronous gauge for two test scenarios: a slow roll potential and a potential with an inflection point with a transition to ultra slow-roll. {This is distinct from a previous investigation of these scenarios with full GR evolution, where all perturbations are part of the initial conditions \cite{Launay2025} (see also \cite{Florio2024} for tensor modes).}
+The derivation involves coarse-graining on hypersurfaces by expressing all variables on them in terms of $\mathcal{R}$, the coarse-grained curvature perturbation on comoving hypersurfaces.
+We then present a Numerical Relativity scheme where these stochastic inflation equations are solved for scalar sources in the synchronous gauge for two test scenarios: a slow roll potential and a potential with an inflection point with a transition to ultra slow-roll.
+This is distinct from our previous investigation of these scenarios with full GR evolution \cite{Launay2025}, in that all perturbations were part of the initial conditions there (see also \cite{Florio2024} for tensor modes).
+The current work fully incorporates stochastic noise terms that act as modes continuously cross the coarse-graining scale.

 We present the ADM stochastic equations and outline their derivation in Section \ref{sec:Stoch-Eqns}.
-Section \ref{sec:istoriz} introduces the numerical implementation, and validates on the two aforementioned applications.
-We conclude in Section \ref{sec:Conclusion} and leave in the Appendices the derivation of scalar gauge invariants in terms of ${\cal R}$ (\ref{app:comProof}), the full set of stochastic BSSN equations (\ref{app:BSSN}), details of the discrete schemes (\ref{app:schemes} and \ref{app:theta}), and a first look at anisotropic DOFs (\ref{app:Aij}).
+Section \ref{sec:istoriz} introduces the numerical implementation, and validates on the two aforementioned applications, including a first look at anisotropic (shear) DOFs.
+We conclude in Section \ref{sec:Conclusion} and leave in the Appendices the derivation of scalar gauge invariants in terms of ${\cal R}$ (\ref{app:comProof}), the full set of stochastic BSSN equations (\ref{app:BSSN}) and details of the discretization schemes (\ref{app:schemes} and \ref{app:theta}).